pieterklap/Pipeline/README.md

 Add the location of the programs that you have installed to second collumn of the install_locations file

 ## Options
-The PPG is issued with multiple variables some are optional.
+The PPG is issued with multiple variables some are required.
-**Options requiered to generate the pipelines**
+**Options required to generate the pipelines**

 [`-P [database search programs]`](https://github.com/pieterklap/Pipeline#database-search)
 [`-V [Statistical validation programs]`](https://github.com/pieterklap/Pipeline#statistical-validation)

-**Options requiered to automaticaly run the pipelines**
+**Options required to automaticaly run the pipelines**

 `-p [parameterfiles (in the same order as the programs)]`
 `-i [input file]`